-Tomato Basil Soup is savory and hearty.
+This Tomato Basil Soup Recipe is savory and hearty.
 Roasting fresh tomatoes, onions, and garlic gives it a rich, deep flavor.
 This tasty homemade soup easily beats canned options.

-But if you’ve got the time and fresh produce, get ready for a seriously flavorful Tomato Basil Soup!
+But if you’ve got the time and fresh ingredients, you’re in for a rich, flavorful bowl of Tomato Basil Soup that’s worth every minute.

 Ingredients